 Other dissolved organic compounds in seawater include organic carbon, CHOs, proteins, amino acids, organic acids and vitamins.
 Generally dissolved organic matter/nutrient is present in seawater in moderately small and usually variable amount of between 0-6mg/l.

-D. TEMPERATURE
+D. TEMPERATURE i.
+Radiation from the sky and sun ii.
+Conduction of heal from atmosphere iii.
+Condensation of water (vapour).

 This is the relative measure of the condition caused by heart energy.
-In the world's ocean, temperature ranges from $-2^{0}$ c (bottom, near the Antarctic) to $30^{0}$ c (equatorial regions).
+In the world's ocean, temperature ranges from -2oc (bottom, near the Antarctic) to 30oc (equatorial regions).
 However, at the lower limits, ice usually forms.
 The surface of the ocean is heated by: